-Common Plumbing Terms Indianapolis Homeowners Need to Know
+Common Plumbing Terminology Every Indianapolis Homeowner Should Know

 Have you ever had a conversation with someone and felt like you didn’t understand anything they said?
 For some Indianapolis area homeowners, talking to a plumber can feel like this – there are many plumbing terms we use to describe the work you need.
 But, we always do our best to explain things so you are able to clearly understand, and are happy to answer your questions.